Walton and Frinton Lifeboat Station: 1984–2005: lifeboat replacements and station work

 In 1998 work was carried out on the station facilities.

 In 2005 the station was once again improved with a new berth and wave break constructed alongside the pier, allowing quicker and safer boarding response times.
-The work was cost around £1 million.
+The work cost around £1 million.
 The new wave break was officially opened on 1 May 2005 by the RNLI's Chief of Operations Michael Vlasto.